tiprankstipranks

 Clearing facilities or exchanges may increase the margin requirements we are required to post when entering into derivative instruments, which may negatively impact our ability to hedge and our liquidity.

 We are required to post margin when entering into a hedging instrument that is traded on an exchange or administered through a clearing house.
-The amount of margin is set for each derivative by the exchange or clearinghouse.
-In prior periods, exchanges have required additional margin in response to events having, or expected to have, adverse economic consequences.
-Future adverse economic developments or market uncertainty, such as the Federal Reserve's interest rate increases since 2022 and any proposed new reporting requirements by self-regulatory authorities and Congress, may result in increased margin requirements for our hedging instruments, which may have a material adverse effect on our liquidity, financial condition and results of operations.
+The amount of margin is set for each derivative instrument by the exchange or clearinghouse.
+Exchanges will also require additional margin in response to events having, or expected to have, adverse economic consequences.
+Future adverse economic developments, market uncertainty, or any proposed new reporting requirements by self-regulatory authorities and Congress may result in increased margin requirements for our hedging instruments, which may have a material adverse effect on our liquidity, financial condition and results of operations.

 Our repurchase agreements and agreements governing certain derivative instruments may contain financial and nonfinancial covenants.
 Our inability to meet these covenants could adversely affect our financial condition, results of operations, and cash flows.